-Whether you treat your PC is the main attraction of your room, or just use it for important work and keep it shoved under your desk, you cannot deny the importance of a good PC case.
+Whether you consider your PC the main attraction of your room or you use it only for important work and keep it under your desk, you can’t deny the importance of a good PC suitcase.

-Getting a pc case in the right size with all the right features that suit your needs is an important task, and we are here to help you with that.
+Finding a PC case that’s the right size and features for your needs is an important task, and we’re here to help.

-This article about the best portable PC case reviews will help you understand why you need a PC case, understand what qualities you should be looking for, and provide you with recommendations.
+This article on the best portable PC case reviews will help you understand why you need a PC case, what to look for, and what recommendations you can get.
 So keep reading to learn more!

-PC cases do not directly influence the performance of your computer.
-However, they are very important for the protection of the computer parts from spillage and dust.
-They also help to keep the computer at the right temperature by providing airflow through the vents on their side.
+PC cases don’t directly affect the performance of your computer.
+However, they’re very important to protect the computer parts from dirt and dust.
+They also help keep the computer at the right temperature by providing airflow through the vents on the side.

 Below are the in-detail reviews of the 10 best portable PC cases available in the market.
 Read on to find out!